juliejonak/Blockchain-Notes/README.md

 <br>

 This will slow things down and make finding the useful debugging statements more difficult, but it does also indicate that things are working.
-Your OS may have a hard time handling this must printing to the console.
+Your OS may have a hard time handling this must printing to the console though and stall out.

 <br>
 <br>